Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

 The Intent-Dependend Steering is the final step executed before calling the tutor LLM.
 It compiles the dialog history, grounding, and the intents selected to generate the prompts for the tutor LLM.
-In our implementation, these prompts are made of the \textit{initial prompt}, describing the LLM's role and persona, of the dialog history, the \textit{grounding} presenting the exercise and its solution, and of \textit{intent-dependent prompt additions} aiming at setting the intent of the LLM for its next utterance.
+The generated prompts are made of the \textit{initial prompt}, describing the LLM's role and persona, of the dialog history, the \textit{grounding} presenting the exercise and its solution, and of \textit{intent-dependent prompt additions} aiming at setting the intent of the LLM for its next utterance.
 The initial prompt is fixed (displayed in Figure \ref{fig:initial_prompt}), and the full dialog history is provided to the LLM.
 The intent-dependent prompt additions are short messages concatenated at the end of the \textit{initial prompt}, used to steer the tutor's intent for the next utterance.
 We use a one-to-one mapping between the intents and sentences to include in the intent-dependent prompt additions.
-The precise correspondence between each intent and prompt addition is provided in Table \ref{tab:correspondence}.
+Table \ref{tab:correspondence} displays the intent to prompt addition correspondence.

-Line 1 sets the LLM's persona.
+In Figure \ref{fig:initial_prompt}, line 1 sets the LLM's persona.
 Lines 2 to 8 outline general pedagogical guidelines compiled from Learning Sciences research on tutoring~\cite{efficient_techniques,active_learning,motivation}.
 Line 9 is only used to improve the appearance of the tutor's messages.
 Line 11 and 19 recapitulate the task for better performance.
 Lines 13 to 17 provide context about the problem to solve and its solution.

 We call GPT-4o version `gpt-4o-2024-08-06' with its default parameters ($\texttt{temperature} = 1$, $\texttt{top\_p} = 1$) on the generated prompt.